Abraiz01/Immersive_Midterm/README.md

 # A Doggy Adventure
-A 3D comic experience made on Unity
+To play the game on WebGL: [A Doggy Adventure](https://play.unity.com/mg/other/ie-midterm) A 3D comic experience made on Unity portraying the story of a dog traveling through different dimensions.